nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 6.
 Then `LogicManager` passes the current `model` instance to `execute` method of  `EventAddCommand` instance.

-Step 7. `EventAddCommand` instance uses the model object to find the `seletedInternship` and passes it to the `Event` object to initialise the `internship` variable inside the `Event` object.
+Step 7. `EventAddCommand` instance uses the model object to find the `selectedInternship` and passes it to the `Event` object to initialise the `internship` variable inside the `Event` object.

 Step 8. `Event` object is then added to the `UniqueEventList` using the `addEvent` method of `model`.